Is Chart Industries (GTLS) Too Good to Be True? A Comprehensive

 Value-focused investors are always on the hunt for stocks that are priced below their intrinsic value.
 One such stock that merits attention is Chart Industries Inc (GTLS, Financial).
-The stock, which is currently priced at 115.91, recorded a loss of 20.93% in a day and a 3-month decrease of 21.65%.
-The stock's fair valuation is $314.28, as indicated by its GF Value.
+The stock, which is currently priced at 121.33, recorded a gain of 10.18% in a day and a 3-month decrease of 29.08%.
+The stock's fair valuation is $316.3, as indicated by its GF Value.

 Understanding GF Value